Pete Hegseth: Marriages and relationships

-In 2004, Hegseth married Meredith Schwarz, a graduate of Forest Lake Area High School, at the Cathedral of Saint Paul in Minnesota; they were voted "most likely to marry" by their graduating class.
-Meredith filed for divorce in December 2008 after Hegseth admitted to five affairs; he had been dating Samantha Deering, whom he had met at Vets for Freedom.
-Hegseth married Deering, with whom he has three children, in 2010; they filed for divorce in 2017.
-In 2019, Hegseth married Jennifer Rauchet, a producer on Fox & Friends, at Trump National Golf Club Colts Neck in New Jersey, in an event attended by the Trump family.
+While attending Forest Lake Area High School, Hegseth began dating fellow classmate Meredith Schwarz.
+They were voted "most likely to marry" by their graduating class.
+After they both graduated in 1999, they got married in 2004 at the Cathedral of Saint Paul in Minnesota.
+Schwarz filed for divorce in December 2008 after Hegseth admitted to five affairs.

+In 2008, Hegseth began dating Samantha Deering, whom he had met at Vets For Freedom.
+Hegseth married Deering in 2010 and the couple had three children.
+Deering filed for divorce in 2017 after it came out that Hegseth fathered a child to a producer on Fox & Friends, Jennifer Rauchet.

+In 2019, Hegseth married Rauchet at Trump National Golf Club Colts Neck in New Jersey, an event attended by the Trump family.
+Rauchet has three children from a previous marriage.
+Hegseth fathered a child with Rauchet while he was still married to Deering.